 Our Butterfly Surveyor team started as part of the Steyning Dukes and Downland Project in 2014.
 This was a partnership project between the Steyning Downland Scheme, South Downs National Park Authority, Butterfly Conservation South East and Wakehurst Place, Kew, with funding from the Heritage Lottery Fund.
 The aim of the project was to create conditions suitable for the rare and threatened Duke of Burgundy butterfly to return to the Steyning Downland but we also started to monitor all the butterflies on the land.

-The Duke is yet to appear, although conditions for it are now thought to be ideal on the Steyning Downland and Neil assures us it won’t be long!
-Meanwhile we’ve collected lots of useful information on the other butterflies which make their home here.
+Amazingly, The Duke began to re-colonise the Steyning Downland in 2020!
+Meanwhile we’ve also collected lots of useful information on the other butterflies which make their home here.

 The Butterfly Surveyors are led by SDS volunteer, Sarah Quantrill and we’re very grateful for advice and support from butterfly expert, Neil Hulme.
 The surveyors are given full training in butterfly identification and follow three predetermined walks, or ‘butterfly transects’, so the monitoring data is comparable year on year.
 You can see the data collected so far on our Biodiversity Records page.